RTcmix/rtcmix.github.io/reference/instruments/DMOVE.md

 p1 | maximum distance | feet | no | no | default: infinite
 p2 | distance attentuation exponent |  -  | no | no | default: 2

-   NOTE: this subcommand is optional for MPLACE to function
+   NOTE: this subcommand is optional for DMOVE to function

 <span id="matrix"></span> **matrix**